dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 code entirely on their own?
 And, maybe more importantly, but harder to
 answer: Do LLM's "understand" the code they are writing?

-\AT{ this paragraph sounds like we're talking about CoT, not activations}
 Understanding is a tricky concept to measure.
 Some would argue that sentience precedes understanding, and so that LLM's can't have understanding, because they aren't biological organisms with sentience.
-But they certainly have something akin to
-"thought processes": chains of predictions that determine their final outputs.
+But they certainly have something akin to "thought processes": a series of internal representations that determine their final outputs.
 Recently, it's become possible to study these processes more deeply, measuring internal "beliefs" of the model as they think.
 This gives us a powerful tool for determining what kinds of problems LLM's falter on, when they'll succceed, and when they are "thinking through" problems more fully versus just guessing at a solution.

 So far, these techniques for measuring internal model state have been mostly applied to chatbots writing text for human consumption, what we call "natural